archgirl/module-scripts/static-medium/README.md

 - Type = Code
 - Label = blog-medium-style
 - Style = hidden + head
-- Code = `<link rel="stylesheet" href="https://archgirl.github.io/module-scripts/static-medium/style-post-cards.css">`
+- Code = your preferred CSS link (scroll back up to pick)

 Then you'll want to import the scripts in Embed Widget #2